Making one of the largest purchases in your life — your own home — is exciting and overwhelming all at once.

 That’s why it’s important to carefully consider what it is you want in a home, and to stick to that list of priorities, especially as you get close to making an offer and emotions start to run high.

 1. Consider how much maintenance you’re willing to put in

 Any home you buy will require some sort or work, whether that’s mowing the lawn, pest control, or making small repairs.
 But seriously consider how much upkeep you want to do beyond that.
 A fixer-upper can be one person’s dream project and another homebuyer’s nightmare, so think long and hard about how hands-on you want to be when it comes to maintaining the home.

 Jennifer Leche, a REALTOR® based in Louisville, Ky., said that real estate professionals are there to answer your questions, so don’t feel like you’re being a bother by voicing any concerns or asking for clarity.
 If you’re wondering about terms you may be unfamiliar with, such as homeowners association fees or escrow, it’s better to ask now than when you’ve already signed on the dotted line.
 Besides, this is a major purchase and you’re the one taking out the loan.

 3. Look at local amenities

-It doesn’t matter if you find a perfect home in a location that’s really not to your liking.
-Come up with a list of neighborhood features you want, such as walkability, access to public transportation, grocery and dining options, entertainment, good schools, parks and running trails, childcare centers, or any other amenities that are essential for you.
+It doesn’t matter if you find a perfect home if it’s in a location that’s really not to your liking.
+Come up with a list of neighborhood features you want, such as walkability, access to public transportation, grocery and dining options, entertainment, parks and running trails, or any other amenities that are essential for you.

 Consider, too, how much you value being near family and friends.
-Fifty-percent of single women surveyed by NAR said proximity to loved ones was a factor in their homebuying decisions.
+For instance, fifty-percent of single women surveyed by the National Association of Realtors (NAR) said proximity to loved ones was a factor in their homebuying decisions.
 If you want to be close to friends and relatives, look for a neighborhood that offers a sweet spot of being near all your preferred amenities and a convenient drive to the people who are dear to you.